 No matter how familiar or unfamiliar you are with the concept of “going within,” you do possess the ability to listen to your body.
 As with anything in life, all it takes is a little practice.
+My general instructions are: Relax.
+Breathe.
+Get Curious.
 Begin by using your breath.
-As soon as you lie down on the table, tap into your breath and feel its contact with your body.
-I also encourage you to work on deepening the breath by lengthening both your inhales and your exhales.
-In addition to focusing on the breath, you can also focus on the feelings you are experiencing where my hands are contacting your body, as well as any peripheral feelings that seem to be related to the site of contact.
+As soon as you begin a session or any practice, tap into your breath and feel its contact with your body.
+Work to deepen the breath by lengthening both the inhale and the exhale.
+In addition to focusing on the breath, you can also focus on the feelings you are experiencing during a session, approaching your sensory experience from a place of curiosity.

-It is common to feel not only physical sensations but also emotions when receiving massage and energy work.
-If you feel an emotion or an unexpected sensation during a session, well that’s great!
+It is common to feel not only physical sensations but also emotions when experiencing energetic shifts.
+If you feel an emotion or an unexpected sensation during or after a session, well that’s great!
 This means you are relaxed and open enough to allow that to happen, and I encourage you to feel it, let it move and let it go, even if it feels awkward, uncomfortable or even a little bit scary.
-The alternative is to hold onto it, and we all know that bottling up our emotions is a surefire way to continue to hold onto unnecessary stress and even make ourselves sick.
+Make whatever movements your body is asking for.
+Make whatever sounds feel helpful.
+Do whatever you need to do, trusting that your body and being know how to move the energy.
+The alternative is to hold onto it, which is a surefire way to continue to hold onto unnecessary stress and even make ourselves sick.

-In short, Reiki can help with anything, as it boosts the body’s own self-healing capacity.
-Reiki is often used to treat the following conditions.
+In short, Reiki can help with anything, as it boosts your capacity to heal physically, emotionally, mentally and spiritually.
+Reiki sessions are often used to treat the following conditions.